panxogol/python-turtle-cross-game/README.md

 arrows of the keyboard.

 The objective is to get to the end of the street without being crash by a car.

-Every time you cross the street, the cars will run faster.
+Every time you cross the street, the cars will run faster and will show up more often.